 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

 colorful flags magic town mexico

-Pueblos Magicos Near Puerto Vallarta
+Pueblos Magicos Jalisco Near Puerto Vallarta

-San Sebastián del Oeste
+1. San Sebastián del Oeste

-Here’s everything you need to know about visiting San Sebastian from Puerto Vallarta.
+This guide has everything you need to know about visiting San Sebastian from Puerto Vallarta.

 Hikers and nature enthusiasts will enjoy La Bufa, a nearby mountain lookout.